Formosos/xen-wallet/README.md

 #### `getRewardMultiplier`

-Used to estimate and derive the mint reward multiplier for YEN.
+Used to estimate and derive the mint reward multiplier for XEL.

 Inputs: